Black Rain (1989 American film)

 Black Rain is a 1989 American neo-noir action thriller film directed by Ridley Scott and starring Michael Douglas, Andy García, Ken Takakura, Kate Capshaw, and Yūsaku Matsuda in his final film role.
 The film focuses on two NYPD detectives who arrest a member of the yakuza and must escort him back to Japan.
-Once there, he escapes and the two officers find themselves dragged deeper and deeper into the Japanese underworld.
+Once there, he escapes and the two officers are dragged into the Japanese underworld.

 The film was released by Paramount Pictures on September 22, 1989.
 It received much publicity beforehand being Douglas's first movie since his Oscar winning role in Wall Street—a span of nearly two years.
 Upon release, it received generally mixed reviews from critics, which praised the performances, Hans Zimmer's musical score, direction and editing but criticized the screenwriting, clichéd story and lack of character development.

 In the years since, the film has become a cult film and has been widely praised.
 It was also a solid box office hit, grossing over $134 million worldwide in front of a production budget of $30 million and was nominated for Best Sound and Best Sound Editing at the 62nd Academy Awards.

 Plot

 Nick Conklin is an NYPD detective who has come under fire from Internal Affairs, who believes he and his former partner stole money from evidence used in a drug bust.
 In addition, he is behind on his alimony payments.
-One day after an interview with Internal Affairs, Nick and his current partner Charlie Vincent witness a lunch meeting between a Mafioso and some Japanese men gone wrong when a yakuza named Koji Sato arrives and kills the Japanese men after taking a small package from them.
+One day after an interview with Internal Affairs, Nick and his current partner Charlie Vincent witness a lunch meeting between a Mafioso and some Japanese businessmen gone wrong when a yakuza named Koji Sato arrives and kills the Asians as soon as they take a small package from them.
 After Nick and Charlie arrest Sato, they are assigned to escort him back to Osaka under orders from the Japanese Embassy.
 Upon landing in Osaka, Nick and Charlie are tricked by yakuza dressed as police officers to hand Sato over to them before the real police arrive.

-While explaining the incident, Nick and Charlie convince the Osaka prefectural police to allow them to observe the investigation on Sato's activities, with Assistant Inspector Masahiro Matsumoto accompanying the duo.
-At a nightclub, Nick meets Joyce, an american nightclub hostess from Chicago who tells him Sato is fighting a gang war with a powerful oyabun named Kunio Sugai.
+While explaining the incident, Nick and Charlie convince the Osaka prefectural police to allow them to observe the investigation on Sato's activities, with Assistant Inspector Masahiro Matsumoto accompanying the pair.
+At a nightclub, Nick meets Joyce, an American hostess from Chicago who tells him Sato is fighting a gang war with a powerful oyabun named Kunio Sugai.
 The next day, Nick and Charlie join a police raid without permission, and Nick takes a few USD100 bills from the crime scene.
 He later proves to Matsumoto and his superior that the bills are part of a counterfeiting war between the rival yakuza groups.
-After a night out with Matsumoto, a drunk Nick and Charlie walk back to their hotel when a motorcyclist steals Charlie's trench coat and leads him to an underground parking garage.
+After a night out with Matsumoto, a slightly drunk Nick and Charlie walk back to their hotel when a motorcyclist steals Charlie's trench coat and leads him to an underground parking garage.
 Nick follows them, only to watch in horror as a bōsōzoku biker gang attacks Charlie before Sato appears and decapitates him.